History of the East Suffolk line: Halesworth, Beccles and Haddiscoe Railway

 By that time, another independent concern proposed a line from the north.
-This new railway was called the Halesworth, Beccles and Haddiscoe Railway (HB&HR) and was authorised on 5 June 1851 with a share capital of £150,000.
+This new railway was called the Halesworth, Beccles and Haddiscoe Railway (HB&HR) and was authorised by the Halesworth, Beccles and Haddiscoe Railway Act 1851 (14 & 15 Vict. c. xxvi) on 5 June 1851 with a share capital of £150,000.
 The route was to run from Haddiscoe, on the Reedham to Lowestoft line, via Beccles, and on to Halesworth, where it was expected to connect to the EUR's Woodbridge branch.

 By 1852, however, it was clear that the EUR would not be building its proposed branch soon.
 The HB&HR also saw the southern termination at Woodbridge to be insufficient, and, in the end, it decided to construct the line for itself.
 Initially, it planned to run the line through Framlingham, an important local town.
 However, the Duke of Hamilton objected to this route as it would cross his land and he felt it would diminish his enjoyment of it.